 Taxpayers sometimes send financial and personal information to their tax preparer insecurely—as plain text emails with unencrypted attachments.

-While a tax preparer is not technically responsible for securing client information until they receive it, the FTC guidance states, “Caution customers against transmitting sensitive data, like account numbers, via email.”
+While tax preparers are not technically responsible for securing client information until they receive it, the FTC guidance states, “Caution customers against transmitting sensitive data, like account numbers, via email.”
 Email is a risk for data leakage.

-There are several ways for a client to share sensitive information with their accounting firm securely, outside of email.
+There are several ways for clients to securely share sensitive information with their accounting firm outside of email.

-If an accounting firm and a client have shared access to a cloud drive folder on Google Drive, Dropbox, Egnyte, or Box with multi-factor authentication enabled, insecure email transmission is taken out of the picture.
+If an accounting firm and a client share access to a cloud drive folder on Google Drive, Dropbox, Egnyte, or Box with multi-factor authentication enabled, insecure email transmission is eliminated.

 Send client financial data securely